-Watch out for Chinese & European gas demand27 Apr, 2015
+Watch out for Chinese & European gas demand

 The European gas market’s ability to absorb surplus global LNG flows may be tested over the next five years.
 More than 150 bcma of new LNG supply is under construction for completion by the end of this decade.
 Surplus LNG supply above Asian and emerging market requirements will primarily flow to Europe.

 European hubs should be able to absorb additional LNG flows in an orderly fashion as long as European suppliers retain the flexibility to reduce pipeline contract volumes.
 But once swing flexibility above contract ‘take or pay’ levels is exhausted, European hubs may reach a tipping point, as we set out in a recent article.